cincuranet/blog/_posts/2016-01-07-233541-open-safari-tabs-in-backround-ios.md

 ![image]({{ site.url }}/i/233541/menu.png)

 You know.
 It says "new tab".
 There's no hint of background or foreground.
 And I lived with the pain.
 Until recently.
 I was looking for something, I don't even remember what, in Settings.
 And there I saw it.
-Seatings > Safari > Open Links.
+Settings > Safari > Open Links.

 ![image]({{ site.url }}/i/233541/settings.png)